Frequently asked questions – TDI

 You may contact the Investigation Section in Honolulu or on the neighbor-island, the Department of Labor and Industrial Relations District Office nearest you for assistance.

-Basically, the sick leave provided by the employer is the TDI benefits for a state or county employee.
+The sick leave provided by the employer is the TDI benefits for a state or county employee.
 However, if your combined total of used and unused sick leave credits within a benefit year is less than three weeks prior to the disability, you may be entitled to additional TDI benefits.
+Contact your personnel office to file a claim.

 Every TDI policy issued by an authorized TDI insurance carrier covers the entire liability of the employer to its employees.
 The classes of employees covered must be specifically indicated in the policy and the Certification of Issuance (Form TDI-62) shall contain the following information: